 During the summer months, the evening drive to Pringle Bay is lovely.
-The view along Clarence Drive puts you in the right frame of mind for a long, relaxing evening at this lovely restaurant situated in the heart of this small village.
+The view along Clarence Drive puts you in the right frame of mind for a long, relaxing evening at @ 365.
+This lovely restaurant situated in the heart of this small village.
 You must not be in a rush when you come here for a meal, as the food is prepared to order – and with love.
 The restaurant has the lovely touch of linen napkins and the service is excellent.
 The staff are very well trained and know their menu and their wines.
 The are properly schooled in the art of fine dining which makes the experience really awesome.
 The only complaint I have about the setting is that the acoustics are very bad, and the lively dinner conversation from other diners can come across as being a bit on the loud side.

 The wine list is concise with an emphasis on the reds.
 It is very well priced and we chose a Gabriëlskloof Bordeaux Blend (R125) which suited our choice of meal.
 It did however need breathing and cooling down before enjoying.